Scandal-UK/speedify-browser/README.md

 A small Docker-based desktop setup that runs Firefox and qBittorrent through Speedify without routing the rest of the host through the VPN.

-The project began as an experiment to isolate Firefox behind Speedify. qBittorrent was added later and now shares the same VPN session.
+The project began as an experiment to run Speedify VPN on CachyOS, even though it is not supported for ARCH systems.

+qBittorrent was added later and now shares the same VPN session.
 Both applications start together; either can be closed independently, and Speedify remains active until both have exited.